Summary

 Basket Trials

-- L Daniells, P Mozgunov, H Barnett, A Bedding, and T Jaki.
+- L Daniells, P Mozgunov, H Barnett, A Bedding, and T Jaki (2025).
 Incorporating historic information to further improve power when conducting Bayesian information borrowing in basket trials.
-Biostatistics, Accepted, 2025
+Biostatistics, Biostatistics 26 (1), kxaf016

-- L Daniells, P Mozgunov, H Barnett, A Bedding, and T Jaki.
+- L Daniells, P Mozgunov, H Barnett, A Bedding, and T Jaki (2025).
 How to add baskets to an ongoing basket trial with information borrowing.
 Statistical Methods in Medical Research, Epub, 2025.

 Platform Trials

-- P Greenstreet, T Jaki, A Bedding, and P Mozgunov.
+- P Greenstreet, T Jaki, A Bedding, and P Mozgunov (2025).
 Design of platform trials with a change in the control treatment arm.
-Biometrics, Accepted, 2025
+Biometrics, 81 (2), ujaf073

 Biomarker Trials

-- A Serra, J Geronimi, S Guilleminot, H Hadjur, M-K Riviere, G Saint-Hilary, and P Mozgunov.
-A novel approach to assess the predictiveness of a continuous biomarker in early phases of drug development.
-Statistics in Medicine, Epub, 2025.
+- A Serra, J Geronimi, S Guilleminot, H Hadjur, M-K Riviere, G Saint-Hilary, and P Mozgunov (2025) A novel approach to assess the predictiveness of a continuous biomarker in early phases of drug development.
+Statistics in Medicine, 44 (5), e70026

-I am collaborating with >10 clinical trial units around the UK and have les the statistical design of over 20 trials.
-I have designed trials in oncology, psychological, cardiovascular, neurodivergent, infectious diseases as well as diabetes, stroke and rheumatology
+I am collaborating with >10 clinical trial units around the UK and have led the statistical design of over 20 trials.
+I have designed trials in oncology, psychological, cardiovascular, neurodivergent, infectious diseases as well as diabetes, stroke and rheumatology.

 I also consult a number of pharmaceutical and biotech companies on the development of novel adaptive designs and support their implementations in practice.
 My contributions in the dose-finding domain has resulted in shaping a regulatory guidance for dose optimisation.